emilpl/GCD_Project/README.md

 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 A README.md should also be included in the repo with the scripts.
 This repo explains how all of the scripts work and how they are connected.

-The created R script called run_analysis.R should do the following:
+The created R script called run_analysis.R does the following:

 1) Merge the training and the test sets to create one data set.
 2) Extract only the measurements on the mean and standard deviation for each measurement.